Description of a speargun for freshwater fishing

 Aiming

 Unobstructed aiming of the gun on a target is difficult, as there is always the latching hook with the wishbone band in the line of sight.
-But due to the long wooden guideway, it is possible to level the upper surface of the wooden forend with the horizon of the muzzle and the target.
-And it can be seen at practical fishing applications of such spearguns, that the likelihood of striking fish is high.
+However, due to the long wooden guideway, it is possible to level the upper surface of the wooden forend with the horizon of the muzzle and the target.
+And it can be seen in practical fishing applications of such spearguns, that the likelihood of striking fish is high.

 Lessons learned about a homemade speargun for freshwater fishing:

-- Presented speargun for freshwater fishing in Thailand is 1,86 m / 6 ft 1.23’’ long but still lightweight and easy to handle.
+• Presented speargun for freshwater fishing in Thailand is 1,86 m / 6 ft 1.23’’ long but still lightweight and easy to handle.